drew-young/requestor/README.md

 Compile the client with Rust.

+***

+# How Requestor Works

+The client reaches out to the server via HTTPS to get commands to run, then responds back with the output of the command.

+## Client

+When the client is run, the first thing it does is attempts to get the IP of the host it is on based on the OS.
+Once this is achieved, the client reaches out to the server at `/hosts/newhost`.
+The server will then reply to the client with the client's identifier.
+This identifier will be used by the client every time it requests commands to run.
+This identifier is also used by the red teamer to issue commands to the client.
+After getting this identifier, the client will reach out to the server at `/hosts/commands`.
+The server will reply with the ID of each command that is queued to be run.
+The client will then reach out to `/hosts/getcommand` via a POST request with the command ID to be run.
+The server will reply with the command.
+The client will then execute the command and reply to the server at `/hosts/response` with the ID of the command and the response.
+The client will then wait it's designated sleep time and repeat this loop.

+## Server

+The server interacts with the MySQL database to issue commands, update check-in times, receive responses, etc.

 ## Authors and acknowledgment

 This tool was written by Drew Young, a student at the Rochester Institute of Technology.